BC Pieno žvaigždės: History

 Before the 2021–2022 season, during the summer, coach Petrauskas left the team, and was replaced by the returning Mantas Šernius, the LKL Coach of the Year of the previous season.
 The season was marked by constant roster changes, and despite solid play by late season additions Randy Culpepper and Markell Johnson, as well as Žygimantas Skučas and Arnas Beručka, Pieno žvaigždės missed the LKL playoffs for the first time in club history.
 The 9th-place finish was the worst in club history in the LKL.

+Over the next two seasons, Pieno žvaigždės plummeted even further.
+In the 2022-2023 season, under coach Ramūnas Cvirka, even with strong play from the returning John Gillon, Jared Cunningham, Rihards Kuksiks, Martynas Pacevičius, Corey Allen-Williams, Evaldas Šaulys and Julius Jucikas, Pieno žvaigždės finished only 10th.
+And in the 2023-2024 season, the bottom fell off for Pieno žvaigždės - they started the LKL season with an 0-6 record, and at one point, lost a club record 14 consecutive games.
+Even with a new head coach in Aurimas Jasilionis, and strong play from Brandon Tabb (who left during the season), Kadeem Jack, Jordan Watson, Simas Jarumbauskas and Martynas Arlauskas - Pieno žvaigždės finished 11th - last place in the LKL.

+On 15 July 2024, Pieno žvaigždės announced its withdrawal from the upcoming 2024–25 LKL season, after being unable to meet the financial requirements of the league.